ros-industrial-attic/tolomatic/README.md

 # Overview
-ODVA confomrant Ethernet/IP interface drivers for Tolomatic stepper and servo controllers, where the ROS node is implimented as an Ethernet/IP adapter.
-Drivers depend on [odva_ethernetp]('https://github.com/ros-drivers/odva_ethernetip'), a ROS-ready library implimenting the Ethernet/IP protocol.
+ODVA conformant Ethernet/IP interface drivers for Tolomatic stepper and servo controllers, where the ROS node is implemented as an Ethernet/IP adapter.
+Drivers depend on [odva_ethernetp]('https://github.com/ros-drivers/odva_ethernetip'), a ROS-ready library implementing the Ethernet/IP protocol.

 Topics named _\*\_inputs_ are a direct echo of interface produced values, while _\*\_status_ topics are derived from elements of these inputs.
-Note that, in the case of _servo_status_, _target_postion_ and _position_error_ require TMI Network Assembly Remapping of Register 1 (Commanded Postion) and Register 2 (Actual Postion Error).
+Note that, in the case of _servo_status_, _target_position_ and _position_error_ require TMI Network Assembly Remapping of Register 1 (Commanded Position) and Register 2 (Actual Position Error).
 For stepper, default mapping is used.

 ## Implementation Limitations
-The [odva_ethernetp](https://github.com/ros-drivers/odva_ethernetip) driver support of implicit messaging has limitations for multiple devices on the same network, so stepper and ACSI servo controller interface is implimented using explicit messaging only.
+The [odva_ethernetp](https://github.com/ros-drivers/odva_ethernetip) driver support of implicit messaging has limitations for multiple devices on the same network, so stepper and ACSI servo controller interface is implemented using explicit messaging only.

 ## Reference
 * See config dirs for TMI configuration examples: [stepper](stepper_eip_driver/config) and [servo](acsi_eip_driver/config)